roman-milk/roman-milk.github.io/the-denouncement.md

  "I thought you loved me."

  "I did.
 I still do.
 But given my sexual nature I should have made sure that we were sexually compatible before marrying you.
 What I did was the equivalent of answering an ad in the paper for a used car and buying it without checking under the hood or taking it for a test drive.
 But I was in love and I thought that it was cute and charming that you were keeping a promise to your mother by staying a virgin.
 In all other respects except for the bedroom Rob, you are a great husband.
 It is just unfortunate for us that I need the bedroom part as much as I need the other parts.
 The thing I really couldn't understand is your insistence on only using the missionary position.
 You seemed to enjoy the hell out of making love so why did you limit yourself to the missionary?"
-Report_Story #2